Useful tips to manage debt

 - 1. Get a clear-cut idea of how much do you owe to all of your creditors.
 Having a detailed list will be great.

 - 2. Make it a point to pay the monthly EMIs on time, pay at least the minimum amount to prevent debt from surging.

-- 3. Prioritize your debts, preferably on the basis of interest rate.
+- 3. Prioritize your debts, preferably based on the interest rate.

 - 4. Have a monthly budget and an emergency bail-out fund.

 The first step in managing debt is to be aware of exactly how much you owe in the first place.
 Enlist all your debts, the total amount due, creditors, monthly EMIs, due date, and everything else that’s relevant.
 Your credit report will prove to help chalk out the requisite information.

 Compile a detailed list of your own and have it in black and white.
 It’s best to update it every month as and when you make payments.

 Make payments on time.